-Microsoft Teams has been growing in capabilities, and this is allowing many possibilities in terms of more flexible voice communication on campus.
-Oftentimes, needs arise where you may need to make work-related calls; however, you're not at your desk and you don't want to use your personal cell phone number to make the call.
-This is where Microsoft Teams can fill that gap.
+Microsoft Teams has been growing in capabilities, and this is allowing many possibilities in terms of more flexible voice communication on and off campus.
+Oftentimes, needs arise where you may need to take work-related calls; however, you're not at your desk and you don't want to use your personal cell phone number to take the call.
+Microsoft Teams can fill that gap.

 Teams allows you to make or take calls from the application or app itself rather than your traditional Cisco desk phone.
 This means that you can call from your computer, smartphone or tablet and it will appear as your TMU number to the person you are calling.
 In addition, you can also opt-in to receive calls to your computer or smart phone by filling out this form to Enable Teams Calling.